RECOVER Program Overview

 To provide specialized, comprehensive, and longitudinal care for patients with disorders of consciousness resulting from acute brain injury, using evidence-based medicine and cutting-edge techniques to detect, predict and promote the recovery of consciousness, while improving the future of care through innovation, research, and education.

-Watch a video about the RECOVER Program from Penn's Center for Clinical Epidemiology and Statistics
+Watch a video of Dr. David Fischer describing RECOVER Program from Penn's Center for Clinical Epidemiology and Statistics

 Listen to Penn Medicine's Podcast about the RECOVER Program